offbynull/learn/Math/input/input.md

 It does this until the test number narrows to the expected product.

 In the example, the position is set to the most significant digit of the test number.
-That digit gets decremented until the product becomes either equal to or greater than the expected product...
+Since the test results in a number that's larger than the expected product (20 > 11), the most significant digit gets decremented until the product becomes greater than or equal to the expected product...

 > * 2 * 10 = 20 (20 > 11)